mfp/extprot/doc/encoding.md

 declaration, starting from 0.
 In the above example, Red has got tag 0, and Black tag 1.

+## 64-bit signed integers, 64-bit floating point values

+They are encoded using the Bits64\_long and Bits64\_float types.
+These two types are distinguished by their wire-types in order to be able to present more meaningful information when decoding in the absence of the protocol definition.

 ## Examples

 ### Simple messages